Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Lady Gaga

-The A Star Is Born actress made us do a double take when she hit the carpet in this glamorous Haute Couture custom Celine silver gown.
+The A Star Is Born actress made us do a double take when she hit the carpet in this glamorous Haute Couture custom Céline silver gown and Tiffany & Co. jewels.

 Amy Sussman/FilmMagic